juju/docs/src/en/controllers-config.md

 Title: General configuration options
 TODO: Check accuracy of key table
       Make the table more space-efficient.
 Damn it's bulbous.
+      error: controller-config shows config for a controller, not a model
+      error: table's default value keys do not show up with above command (e.g. all bootstrap-*)
+      error: --config configures the 'default' and 'controller' models "dynamically set by Juju" could use some explaination

 # Configuring controllers